Excel VBA DatePart Function

 Sub date_Datepart() Dim mydate As Variant mydate = #12/25/2019# MsgBox mydate MsgBox DatePart("q", mydate) 'displays quarter End Sub

-In this example, we have used VBA Datepart function to display the date and some part of the date that is a quarter of the date.
+In this example, we have used the datepart function to display the date and some part of the date that is a quarter of the date.
 This displays which quarter of the year is the date coming into.

-If we debug the code, the date will be displayed as complete date first time when the code executes “Msgbox Mydate” because the random date is assigned to “mydate” variable.
+If we debug the code, the date will be displayed as a complete date first time when the code executes “Msgbox mydate” because the random date is assigned to the “mydate” variable.

 Next, we are displaying which quarter of the year that date comes under.

-When you run the code manually or using shortcut key F5 then, the date would be displayed as shown after clicking on ok.
-Next, the quarter of the date would be displayed this can shown in below screenshot.
+When you run the code manually or using shortcut key F5, then the date would be displayed as shown after clicking on ok.
+Next, the quarter of the date would be displayed.
+This can be shown in the below screenshot.